Exploring the Location Properties and Methods in JavaScript

 hash

-).
-Itâs often used in single-page applications to identify specific sections or states.console.log(window.location.hash); // "#section2"
+Thehashproperty gives you the part of the URL after the hash sign (#).
+Itâs often used in single-page applications to identify specific sections or states.console.log(window.location.hash); // "#section2" -

 host

-property returns the hostname and port of the current URL.console.log(window.location.host); // "example.com:80"
+Thehostproperty returns the hostname and port of the current URL.console.log(window.location.host); // "example.com:80" -

 hostname

-property returns just the domain name of the URL, excluding the port.console.log(window.location.hostname); // "example.com"
+Thehostnameproperty returns just the domain name of the URL, excluding the port.console.log(window.location.hostname); // "example.com" -

 href